VivusHub/Vivus/sdk-php/createEvent.md

 # Synopsis
 This terminal allows users publish event via the post method regardless of if the event has been posted before.
 A few values are required such as name of the event, date, time and the likes while a default value is set for some parameters if empty.
 To avoid spam and abuse of this channel we've made some changes to the number of calls you can make within a given concession and occasionally perform crons to check if 2 events are exactly the same.
 If they are, one or both of the event might be deleted.
-Please check our [terms of use](https://www.checkmateconcevoir.com/vivus/interface/terms) for more information.
+Please check our [terms of use](https://www.vivushub.com/vivus/interface/terms) for more information.

 - key: Access key `Required`
-   Key to access Checkmate Vivus database, cannot be empty and should be copied as is.
+   Key to access Vivus Hub database, cannot be empty and should be copied as is.

 - og: Organiser Name `Required`
     Name of the Organiser, value cannot be empty and should be in a string format.